About making a primary school admission appeal

-Why hasn't my child been allocated a reception place at my preferred school?
+Why hasn't my child been given a place?

-If your child hasn't been allocated a place at your preferred school, it's because the school received more applications than there are places available at the school.
+If your child hasn't been allocated a place at your preferred school, it's because the school received more applications than the places available.

 Where a school is oversubscribed, the admission authority for the school has to apply their published admission criteria to decide in which order the available places should be offered.